0xRYx0/Udacity-Projects-FEND/README.md

 # Udacity
-These are my projects in Udacity course
+These are my projects in Udacity Front-End Development Nonodegree